-The agreements with KPS and KMPS involve the engagement of those parties for initial development work.
-The Company intends that once that initial development work is completed, the Company will enter into more fulsome agreements with these parties, directly or indirectly (i.e., through a subcontractor agreement), with respect to further development work for the USGC Facility.
-However, there are no assurances that the Company will be successful in entering into any such agreements, or that KPS or KMPS or others will meet their obligations under those agreements.
+The agreements with KPS and KMPS involve the engagement of those parties for development work for the Texas Facility.
+However, there are no assurances that KPS or KMPS or others will meet their obligations under those agreements.
 Any such failure may have a negative impact on the Company's business and could adversely affect the Company's operations by limiting opportunities.